2020 United States federal government data breach: Security agencies

 On December 12, 2020, a National Security Council (NSC) meeting was held at the White House to discuss the breach of federal organizations.
 On December 13, 2020, CISA issued an emergency directive asking federal agencies to disable the SolarWinds software, to reduce the risk of additional intrusions, even though doing so would reduce those agencies' ability to monitor their computer networks.
 The Russian government said that it was not involved in the attacks.

 On December 14, 2020, the Department of Commerce confirmed that it had asked the CISA and the FBI to investigate.
 The NSC activated Presidential Policy Directive 41, an Obama-era emergency plan, and convened its Cyber Response Group.
 The U.S. Cyber Command threatened swift retaliation against the attackers, pending the outcome of investigations.

 The DOE helped to compensate for a staffing shortfall at CISA by allocating resources to help the Federal Energy Regulatory Commission (FERC) recover from the cyberattack.
 The FBI, CISA, and the Office of the Director of National Intelligence (ODNI) formed a Cyber Unified Coordination Group (UCG) to coordinate their efforts.

 On December 24, 2020, CISA said state and local government networks, in addition to federal ones, and other organizations, had been impacted by the attack, but did not provide further details.

+The Cyber Safety Review Board did not investigate the underlying weakness.